AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 - read event annotations
 - read session annotations

-The guide will demonstrate how you can utilize Adobe Assurance APIs to programmatically connect your Adobe Assurance enabled mobile application to our back end services to help you develop and debug your application.
+The guide will demonstrate how you can utilize Assurance APIs to programmatically connect your Adobe Assurance enabled mobile application to our back end services to help you develop and debug your application.

 In order to make requests into Assurance API, you must create a JSON Web Token (JWT) within the Adobe Developer Console.
 For further information on use of JWT, you can view helpful docs and explanations [here](https://jwt.io/).

 ## Granting Access
 Within the [Admin Console](https://adminconsole.adobe.com/), Administrators will have to add new "Developers", and grant each access to "Adobe Experience Platform".
-With such access, those developers can create other "Projects" within your organization and add "Adobe Assurance API" to those projects.
+With such access, those developers can create other "Projects" within your organization and add "Assurance" to those projects.

 ## Creating A Project
 If you do not already have a project defined in your organization, go ahead and create one "Create new project".

 ![Create New Project](images/create_project.png)

-## Adding Adobe Assurance API
+## Adding Assurance API

 Within your project home page, click "Add API", filter by "Adobe Experience Platform", and click "Assurance".